-The programme is designed to ensure our students are professional competent, culturally aware and internationally mobile.
-By its nature, archaeology is a global discipline and staff in the Department have global contacts and links that inform the content development of individual units.
+The programme is designed to ensure our students are professionally competent, culturally aware and internationally mobile.
+Archaeology is, by its nature, a global discipline and staff in the Department have global contacts and links that inform the content development of individual units.
 The programme integrates case studies and professional practice detail from across the world.
-In recent years, placements and attachments to research projects have included work in Germany, Malta, Rapa Nui, New Zealand, various south American countries, as well as across the UK.
-The placement provides a further critical dimension of workplace-learning and lived experience of the practical applications of programme content, especially if students complete a sandwich placement.
+The option of placements and attachments to research projects in the UK and overseas provide further critical dimension of workplace-learning and lived experience of the practical applications of programme content.
 To this end, links to professional practice and input from current practitioners are embedded throughout the programme, while students are also involved in current research and co-creation highly encouraged; the programme is therefore well aligned with the concept of Fusion and the BU2025 Strategic Plan.